IJAMUL1/Camera-Callibration/README.md

 - **Reprojection Error Calculation**: After calibration, the project calculates the reprojection error to assess the accuracy of the calibration.
 Reprojection error measures the discrepancy between the detected image points and the corresponding reprojected points.

 ## Usage:
-1. **Image Acquisition**: Capture multiple images of a chessboard pattern from different viewpoints.
+1. **Image Acquisition**: Capture multiple images of a chessboard pattern from different viewpoints using *capture_callibration_images.py*.
 Ensure the chessboard covers various parts of the image with varying orientations.

 2. **Run Calibration Script**: Execute the provided Python script to perform camera calibration.
 The script reads the images, detects chessboard corners, refines them, and calculates calibration parameters.